WarpedEdge/ffix-mod-projects/PlayableCharacterPack/README.md

 ### Templates
 Self-Explanatory

+### Version
+This is where each mod version will be stored in its complete form.

 ### Weapons
 Houses the textures of original and customized weapons that are being created.
 Currently making new weapons I have to use models from existing weapons, but change the textures to make the look "new".